z-hawa/session-12-z-hawa/README.md

                 return item
 ```

+## Lazy properties
+To achieve this task , I simply assigned a "clone" state to every property.
+This clone state would be reassigned to None whenever the radius and/or circumradius are set.
+When these clone's properties are called, I calculate them and store them in their variable.
+This ensures the properties are calculated only when needed and are not taking up memory when not called.  <br>
+The clone states are present because properties cannot be assigned any value after class initialisation.

 - Note - I haven't added many test cases this time , but I've kept some related to the assignment and some related to the ones required everytime.